ShapescapeMC/content-guide-generator/docs/custom_properties.md

 "player_facing": true
 ```

-> **Note**: All of the properties used by the block are the same as the ones used by the item.
+> **Note** All of the properties used by the block are the same as the ones used by the item.
 The only difference is the path to the file and JSON path inside the file.
 >
 > Blocks are stored in 'blocks' flder and the JSON path is using 'minecraft:block' instead of 'minecraft:item'.